Waste stabilization pond: Concept of stabilization

 Sewage and many types of industrial wastewaters contain organic matter.
 If wastewater is discharged untreated into surface water bodies (for instance, rivers and lakes), their organic matter serves as food for microorganisms living in the surface waters.
 These organisms use the organic matter for energy generation for their growth and reproduction.
 This is done via their respiration, in which they convert the organic matter into carbon dioxide and water.
-These stable components do not cause water pollution problems.
-Therefore this is frequently called "stabilization" of the organic matter.

 However, these organisms use oxygen in their respiration, thus reducing the oxygen concentration in the surface waters.
 This is one of the main water pollution problems, which may affect the surface water biota, including fish.

 Waste stabilization ponds reproduce these biological phenomena before they take place in the receiving surface water and cause the pollution problems due to oxygen consumption.
 The ponds receive wastewater, and, by natural processes similar to those that take place in the surface waters, carry out stabilization of the organic matter inside them, as part of the treatment.
 This is why they received the name of waste stabilization ponds.